 355-9.
-Apprenticeship Requirements.
+Apprenticeship and On-The-Job Trainee Requirements.

-- 1. REQUIREMENT. a.
-Recipients of direct financial assistance and their contractors shall, as appropriate, employ apprentices in the performance of the contract and of all subcontracts entered into by the contractor in accordance with the maximum ratio of apprentices to journeymen established by the Wisconsin department of workforce development.
-In determining whether this requirement is appropriate for insertion in specifications for a particular contract, the department of administration may consider the nature of the work, whether the contract is of short duration and whether the work will involve trades which do not have apprentices. - b.
-All contractors and subcontractors shall submit within 10 days following completion of the work or every 3 months, whichever comes first, contract time reports showing compliance with any contract requirements imposed in accordance with this section. - c.
-Those entities receiving direct financial assistance are also strongly encouraged to meet the goal of having 50% of the total number of apprentices hired be individuals at a disadvantage with respect to employment as defined in s.
-360-01-2.
-The department of administration shall monitor compliance with this subsection. - 2.
-MONITORING AND ENFORCEMENT.
-The department of administration shall: - a.
-Monitor the performance of each contract with respect to the ratio of apprentices to journeymen employed on the project during performance of the contract. - b.
-Require all contractors and subcontractors to maintain records concerning its apprenticeship program, which shall be retained for 3 years after the contractor has received final payment under the contract.
-These records shall be made available to the contracting department for inspection upon reasonable notice.
+1. REQUIREMENT. a.
+Recipients of direct financial assistance shall employ, and shall require their contractors and subcontractors to employ, apprentices and on-the-job trainees in the performance of all construction contracts and subcontracts for the project entered into by the recipient, contractor or subcontractor in accordance with the maximum ratio of apprentices to journeymen established by the Wisconsin department of workforce development.
+In determining whether this requirement is appropriate for insertion in specifications for a particular construction contract, the department of administration may consider the nature of the work, whether the construction contract is of short duration and whether their work will involve trades which do not have apprentices or on-the-job trainees.

+b.
+All recipients, contractors and subcontractors shall submit contract time reports showing compliance with any contract requirements imposed in accordance with this section at least once every 3 months during the course of their work and within 10 days following completion of their work.

+2. MONITORING AND ENFORCEMENT.
+The department of administration shall:

+a.
+Monitor the performance of each contractor or subcontractor with respect to the ratio of apprentices to journeymen and on-the-job trainees to non-trainees employed on the construction contract during performance of the construction contract.

+b.
+Confirm that all contractors and subcontractors have been required to maintain records concerning their apprenticeship and on-the-job training programs, which shall be retained for 7 years after the contractor or subcontractor has received final payment under its construction contract.
+These records shall be made available to the department of administration for inspection upon reasonable notice.